 Conflict is something we face in our everyday life which makes our life miserable.
-Many people during conflict try to escape the situation and make it worse for themselves.
+Many people try conflict resolutions to escape the situation.
 The best way to overcome conflict is not to escape it but fight it.

 “Whenever you’re in conflict with someone, there is one factor that can make the difference between damaging your relationship and deepening it.
 That factor is attitude.” — William James